Maschinenkarabiner 42(H): Design

-The original prototype of fired from an open bolt and used a striker for firing.
+The original prototype fired from an open bolt and used a striker for firing.
 The receiver and trigger housing with pistol grip were made from steel stampings, which were attached to the barrel assembly on a hinge, allowing the weapon to be folded open for quick disassembly and cleaning.
 The Haenel design proved superior to Walther's MKb 42(W), and the army then asked Haenel for another version incorporating a list of minor changes designated MKb 42(H).
 One was to include lugs for mounting a standard bayonet, another was to change the pitch of the rifling.

 A production run of these modified versions was sent to the field in November 1942, and the users appreciated it with a few reservations.
 Another set of modifications added a hinged cover over the ejection port to keep it clean in combat, and rails to mount a telescopic sight.

-Ultimately, it was recommended that a hammer firing system operating from a closed bolt similar to Walther's design be incorporated inmto the MK 42 design.
+Ultimately, it was recommended that a hammer firing system operating from a closed bolt similar to Walther's design be incorporated into the MK 42 design.
 The gas expansion chamber over the barrel was deemed unnecessary and was removed from successive designs, as was the under barrel bayonet lug.
-In order to cicumvent a ban on development in favour of submachine guns, the modified design was given the designation Maschinenpistole 43 (MP43).
+In order to circumvent a ban on development in favour of submachine guns, the modified design was given the designation Maschinenpistole 43 (MP43).
 After further development was permitted the design eventually emerged as the StG 44.